-To ratify the appointment of Ernst & Young, LLP as the Company's independent auditors for 2002.
+- To approve the Amendment to the Articles of Incorporation regarding Directors' liability and indemnification rights. - o FOR o AGAINST o ABSTAIN - To ratify the appointment of Ernst & Young, LLP as the Company's independent auditors for 2003. - o FOR o AGAINST o ABSTAIN

-//FOR //AGAINST //ABSTAIN